 Substantially all of the leases in which the Company is the lessee are comprised of real estate property for branches, ATM locations, and office space with terms extending through 2044.
-All of our leases are classified as operating leases, and therefore, were previously not recognized on the Company's Consolidated Balance sheet.
-With the adoption of Topic 842, operating lease agreements are required to be recognized on the Consolidated Balance sheet as a right-of-use ("ROU") asset and a corresponding lease liability.
+All of our leases are classified as operating leases on the Company's Consolidated Balance Sheet for both periods.

-The following table presents the Consolidated Balance Sheet classification of the Company's ROU assets and lease liabilities.
+The following table presents the Consolidated Balance Sheet classification of the Company's right-of-use assets and lease liabilities.
 The Company elected not to include short-term leases (i.e., leases with initial terms of twelve months or less), or equipment leases (deemed immaterial) on the Consolidated Balance sheet.

+(in thousands) September 30, 2022

+Lease Right-of-Use Assets Classification

+Operating lease right-of-use assets Other assets \$ 6,075

+Total Lease Right-Of-Use Assets \$ 6,075

+(in thousands) September 30, 2022

+Lease Liabilities Classification ·

+Operating lease liabilities Other liabilities \$ 6,275

+Total Lease Liabilities \$ 6,275

 (in thousands) September 30, 2021

 Lease Right-of-Use Assets Classification

 Operating lease right-of-use assets Other assets \$ 6,222

 Total Lease Right-Of-Use Assets \$ 6,222

 (in thousands) September 30, 2021

-Lease Liabilities Classification ·
+Lease Liabilities Classification

-Operating lease Liabilities Other liabilities \$ 6,370
+Operating lease liabilities Other liabilities \$ 6,370

 Total Lease Liabilities \$ 6,370

-(in thousands) September 30, 2020

-Lease Right-of-Use Assets Classification

-Operating lease right-of-use assets Other assets \$ 7,082

-Total Lease Right-Of-Use Assets \$ 7,082

-(in thousands) September 30, 2020

-Lease Liabilities Classification •

-Operating lease Liabilities Other liabilities \$ 7,161

-Total Lease Liabilities \$ 7,161

 The calculated amount of the ROU assets and lease liabilities in the table above are impacted by the length of the lease term and the discount rate used to present value the minimum lease payments.
 The Company's lease agreements often include one or more options to renew at the Company's discretion.
 If at lease inception, the Company considers the exercising of a renewal option to be reasonably certain, the Company will include the extended term in the calculation of the ROU asset and lease liability.
 Regarding the discount rate, Topic 842 requires the use of the rate implicit in the lease whenever this rate is readily determinable.
 As this rate is rarely determinable, the Company utilizes its incremental borrowing rate at lease inception, on a collateralized basis, over a similar term.
-For operating leases existing prior to October 1, 2019, the rate for the remaining lease term as of October 1, 2019 was used.